Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 Many of these patterns are linked to earlier experiences that haven’t been fully processed.

-EMDR (Eye Movement Desensitization and Reprocessing) works by helping the brain and nervous system reprocess how these experiences are stored.
+EMDR (Eye Movement Desensitization and Reprocessing) works by helping the brain and nervous system reprocess how these experiences are stored in your working memory.

 This can help to: